Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: NJ class of Schwarzschild black holes

 which reduce to those of pure Taub-NUT black holes when setting $a = 0$.

 Our proposal differs from the treatment of Ref.~\cite{Drake:1998gf}, where the authors generalized the seed metric from Schwarzschild black holes to any spherically symmetric black hole and then adopted the NJA.
-Our focus is on complex transformations; specifically, we have identified Schwarzschild black holes as the seed and correspondingly propose the general NJ transformations, where these transformations ensure that the resulting metric satisfies the Ricci flatness condition.
+Our focus is on complex transformations; specifically, we identify Schwarzschild black holes as the seed and correspondingly propose the general NJ transformations, where these transformations ensure that the resulting metric satisfies the zero-scalar-curvature condition.